 Some congenital problems may require treatment during pregnancy or surgical

 correction with an operation soon after birth.
 Rarely there may be a severe

 congenital problem which could be life-limiting or could cause significant

 disability.
 Mr Impey and Dr Ioannou will be able to explain the implications and arrange appropriate care within the NHS.

 Examples of care which we offer are:

-- Placenta problems: monitoring of pregnancies where a severe placenta problem affect the baby's growth
+- Placental problems: monitoring of pregnancies where a severe placental problem affects the baby's growth.

-- Care of pregnancy with a baby abnormality that requires surgery after birth.
+- Care of pregnancy with an abnormality where the baby requires surgery after birth.

-- Fetal blood transfusions: a life-saving procedure during pregnancy when unborn babies suffer with a condition which destroys their blood
+- Fetal blood transfusions: a life-saving procedure during pregnancy when babies suffer with a condition which destroys their blood.